Mutual Fund Fees: What You Need To Know Before Investing

 - Other operating costs

 Over time, expense ratios for most funds have come down.
-In 1996, for example, the expense ratio for the average equity mutual fund was 1.04 percent.
-By 2016, that had tumbled all the way down to 0.63 percent.
-Similarly, bond fund expense ratios fell from an average of 0.84 percent to 0.51 percent over the same time period.
+In 1997, for example, the expense ratio for the average equity mutual fund was 99%.
+By 2020, that had tumbled all the way down to 0.50%.
+Similarly, bond fund expense ratios fell from an average of 0.82% to 0.42% over the same time period.